Erotic Review Magazine

 Relationships Editor: Karin Jones

 A warm welcome to the Erotic Review: a website committed to giving sex a good name.
 Our site includes excellent fiction, sparkling features, superb photography and art portfolios and, of course, reviews of all things erotic.
+We are a non-profit organisation and rely mainly on our readers’ support, as well as voluntary contributions from various sources, to fund this publication.

 We aim to take a lively, intelligent approach to erotica and sexuality, always appealing to the primary sexual organ – the brain.
 This we hope to achieve through great writing, which is consistently witty and knowledgeable.
 Here at Erotic Towers, we feel that the media is bent on dim and lumpen sexualisation.
 It chooses the bland middle ground between sensationalism and flesh, oafishly seeking the knee jerk reaction of a shockable, pre-1960s audience that no longer exists, at the same time patronising the liberated and unshockable one that does.
 Erotic Review hopes to be an antidote to this dumbing down of sex.